-See your current claims and plan information no matter where you are.
+Monitor your insurance claims and plan information no matter where you are.

-Locate the closest in-network urgent care center.
-Also find an in-network doctor and even estimated treatment costs from the palm of your hand.
+Find the closest in-network urgent care center or doctor and get estimated exam and treatment costs on your mobile device.

-Find prescription drug information and lower-cost drug options on the go.
+Get prescription drug information and find lower-cost options.

-Conveniently shop and compare plans for individuals and families.
+Compare insurance options and plans for individuals and families.

 This application uses data for urgent care facilities in North Carolina.
 However, if you are outside of North Carolina you can still search for urgent care centers from the app by tapping the link to the Blue Cross Blue Shield Association.
 That link will appear when you are outside of North Carolina by using your device's GPS system.